paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 (3) **Basic exclusion amount**

-  (A) *In general* — For purposes of this subsection, the basic exclusion amount is $5,000,000.
+  (A) *In general* — For purposes of this subsection, the basic exclusion amount is $15,000,000.

-  (B) *Inflation adjustment* — In the case of any decedent dying in a calendar year after 2011, the dollar amount in subparagraph (A) shall be increased by an amount equal to—
+  (B) *Inflation adjustment* — In the case of any decedent dying in a calendar year after 2026, the dollar amount in subparagraph (A) shall be increased by an amount equal to—

     (i) such dollar amount, multiplied by

-    (ii) the cost-of-living adjustment determined under section 1(f)(3) for such calendar year by substituting “calendar year 2010” for “calendar year 2016” in subparagraph (A)(ii) thereof.
+    (ii) the cost-of-living adjustment determined under section 1(f)(3) for such calendar year by substituting “calendar year 2025” for “calendar year 2016” in subparagraph (A)(ii) thereof.
     If any amount as adjusted under the preceding sentence is not a multiple of $10,000, such amount shall be rounded to the nearest multiple of $10,000.

-  (C) *Increase in basic exclusion amount* — In the case of estates of decedents dying or gifts made after December 31, 2017, and before January 1, 2026, subparagraph (A) shall be applied by substituting “$10,000,000” for “$5,000,000”.

 (4) **Deceased spousal unused exclusion amount** — For purposes of this subsection, with respect to a surviving spouse of a deceased spouse dying after December 31, 2010, the term “deceased spousal unused exclusion amount” means the lesser of—